Human factors in diving equipment design: Buoyancy control equipment

-Gas in the dry suit is primarily intended for thermal insulation.
-The additional buoyancy is a normally undesirable but unavoidable side effect.
-When there is sufficient gas to relieve compression of the under-suit, any excess will gather at a local high point and contributes little to insulation.
-Removal of excess gas from the suit is only possible when the path of the excess gas to the dump valve or other vent point is upward.
+In dry suits, gas is primarily intended for thermal insulation, and the additional buoyancy it creates is undesirable.
+Removing excess gas is only possible when there is an upward path from the gas to the venting point.

 Automatic dump valve position is conventionally on the upper left sleeve, clear of the harness, but in easy reach of the diver at all times and at a natural high point for the most useful and likely trim positions for swimming, work, and particularly ascents.
-Other less popular options are on the forearm or cuff dumps, and most cuff seals will vent if raised high enough unless dry gloves are worn.
-Any upward excursion by the diver will cause the gas in the suit to expand in proportion to the pressure change.
-Diver trim which guarantees easy venting of the suit during a normal, head-up ascent is inefficient for horizontal propulsion.
-The diver in a position trimmed with feet high is at risk of losing control of buoyancy in the event of a significant upward excursion.
-This can be mitigated by ankle dump valves, but they are not fitted as standard equipment and are not used by most divers.
-Finning downwards against the buoyancy of excess gas trapped in the legs of a dry suit is energetic at best and futile at worst.
-The problem can be exacerbated if the legs are baggy at the ankles and the boots are loose, as if they slip off the feet all control of, and transfer of power to the fins is lost.
+The gas will expand as a diver ascends, increasing the need to vent it.
+However, a body orientation that allows for sufficient venting during an ascent is inefficient for horizontal propulsion.
+On the other hand, maintaining an orientation with the feet kept higher means the diver loses the ability to vent and risks losing control of buoyancy.
+Ankle venting points can mitigate this, but they are not fitted as standard equipment as they have proven to be a common leak point.
+Diving suits should not be excessively baggy, to reduce the amount of trapped gas, but must be loose enough to allow freedom of movement and access for the feet to the boots.
+The problem can be exacerbated if the legs are baggy at the ankles and the boots are loose, as if they slip off the feet, all control of the fins, and transfer of power to the fins, is lost.
 Gaiters and ankle straps can reduce the volume of this part of a suit, and may also reduce hydrodynamic drag, while ankle weights require acceleration with every fin stroke.

-The dry suit should not unduly restrict the diver's freedom of movement, but should not be excessively baggy, which can trap gas in unwanted places, and can increase drag as well as causing buoyancy and trim problems.
-The inherently baggy rubberised canvas standard diving dress was available with lace-up legs to manage this problem.
-This option is no longer available, and divers must have suits tailored for a good fit.